qemu/seabios/docs/Debugging.md

 command `add-symbol-file out/vgaromoffset.o 0` to load the 16bit VGA
 BIOS symbols twice.

-If debugging the 32bit SeaBIOS initialization code with gdb, note that SeaBIOS does self relocation by default.
+If debugging the 32bit AyeBIOS initialization code with gdb, note that AyeBIOS does self relocation by default.
 This relocation will alter the location of initialization code symbols.
-Disable CONFIG_RELOCATE_INIT to prevent SeaBIOS from doing this.
+Disable CONFIG_RELOCATE_INIT to prevent AyeBIOS from doing this.